PERCEPTION AS TRUTH

 About Leilanie Stewart

-Leilanie Stewart is an author and poet from Belfast, Northern Ireland.
-She has written four novels, including award-winning ghost horror, The Blue Man, as well as three poetry collections.
-Her writing confronts the nature of self; her novels feature main characters on a dark psychological journey who have a crisis of identity and create a new sense of being.
+Leilanie Stewart is an award-winning author and poet from Belfast, Northern Ireland.
+She writes ghost and psychological horror, as well as experimental poetry.
+Her writing confronts the nature of self; her novels feature main characters on a dark psychological journey who have a crisis and create a new sense of identity.
 She began writing for publication while working as an English teacher in Japan, a career pathway that has influenced themes in her writing.
 Her former career as an Archaeologist has also inspired her writing and she has incorporated elements of archaeology and mythology into both her fiction and poetry.

-In addition to promoting her own work, Leilanie runs Bindweed Magazine, a creative writing literary journal with her writer husband, Joseph Robert.
+In addition to promoting her own work, Leilanie runs Bindweed Anthologies, a creative writing publication with her writer husband, Joseph Robert.
 Aside from publishing pursuits, Leilanie enjoys spending time with her husband and their lively literary lad, a voracious reader of sea monster books.